What are connective tissue injuries, and how are they related to my pain?

 What’s the difference between the adult stem cells that we use at Oregon Regenerative Medicine and banned fetal stem cells?

 The adult stem cells that we use autologous, meaning that we harvest stem cells from each patient’s own body.
-Fetal stem cell lines are derived from fetuses, and are not derived from the patient in whom they will be used and must be cultured to replicate and increase their cell numbers before being injected into the host.
+Fetal stem cell lines are derived from fetuses and are not derived from the patient in whom they will be used and must be cultured to replicate and increase their cell numbers before being injected into the host.
+Culturing fetal cells for treatment is baned in the United States.

 How do we harvest your adult stem cells?